lauritswl/embedding-projection/README.md

 bad         rotten      unacceptable stupidity   awful
 ```
 *⚠️ Note: it seems that the vector might be correlated with the romantic literature period (H.C.Andersen), i.e. "anthologies, classical, romantic".
 This might be a byproduct of fairytales having a high density of positive semantics, thus being overrepresented in the training set.*

-## ⚖️ License
-embedding-projection is available under the MIT license.
-See the LICENSE file for more info.